Skip to main content

 How Scores Are Calculated

 Each dimension starts at 100 and deducts points based on issue severity: critical issues deduct 15 points, warnings deduct 8 points, and informational findings deduct 3 points.
-The composite score is the weighted average across all five dimensions.
+The composite score is the weighted average across all seven dimensions.

 Deduction Scale